Dropnote/Dropnote-iOS/APPDESIGN.md

 ## MVVM

-MVVM architecture is very popular nowadays and in Dropnote you'll find my variation of it.
+MVVM architecture is very popular nowadays and in Dropnote you'll find my variation.
 All views and view controllers belong to View layer, view model objects in ViewModel and models or controllers in Model.

 I try to stick to following rules: